 That’s why you don’t want to prune these trees in spring, summer or early fall:

-- Oak trees to reduce the chance of oak wilt
+- Oak trees to reduce the chance of oak wilt (if oak wilt is in your area)

 - Elm trees to reduce the chance of Dutch elm disease